FlowFuse/website/src/handbook/peopleops/hiring.md

 FlowFuse will utilize Deel to conduct background checks on individuals in the United States.
 These checks are essential for compliance purposes, particularly for employees located in the US.

 ### Tax Residency
 During the onboarding process on our EOR provider platform, candidates must either be citizens of the country where they will be working or possess a valid visa.
 Any requests for changes in tax residency should be communicated to the HR department and CEO at least 2 months in advance.
+This includes changing States within the US.

 ## Onboarding